 Childhood and adolescence

-Barbara and Yuri Vizbor - You are my breath
+Varvara and Yuri Vizbor - You are my breath

 Career

-At first, she wanted to take up teaching, entered the magistracy, but soon got bored of the stage and the audience and got a job at the theater "School of Modern Play".
+At first she wanted to take up teaching and entered the master's program, but soon she became bored with the stage and the audience and got a job at the School of Modern Play theater.

 Varvara Vizbor - Lucy